The Chart for Trillium Therapeutics Inc. (TRIL) Is Flashing Mixed Signals

-Trillium Therapeutics Inc. (NASDAQ:TRIL) went down by -0.12% from its latest closing price compared to the recent 1-year high of $20.96.
-The company’s stock price has collected -0.35% of loss in the last five trading sessions.
-Press Release reported 19 hours ago that INVESTIGATION: Halper Sadeh LLP Investigates INOV, SAFM, LMRK, AVCO, TRIL, XENT; Shareholders are Encouraged to Contact the Firm
+Trillium Therapeutics Inc. (NASDAQ:TRIL) went up by 0.93% from its latest closing price compared to the recent 1-year high of $20.96.
+The company’s stock price has collected 0.12% of gains in the last five trading sessions.
+Press Release reported 8 hours ago that SHAREHOLDER ALERT: WeissLaw LLP Reminds DSPG, ADTN, TRIL, and STMP Shareholders About Its Ongoing Investigations

 Is It Worth Investing in Trillium Therapeutics Inc. (NASDAQ :TRIL) Right Now?